RobotLocomotion/drake-iiwa-driver/README.md

  * Press the "sync" button.
 It's on the toolbar at the top, 5th from the right.
 It looks a bit like a square with a couple of arrows over it (though it doesn't look much like this).
 This will install the application.
   * Execute

+## Enabling the Safety Configuration on the Robot
+When you upload a new safety configuration to the robot it needs to be enabled.
+To do this go to `Safety-->Activation` on the pendant.
+Then click `Activation`.
+Use the default user, the password is `argus`.
+This should enable the new configuration.

 ## C++ driver